MoneyDock

 2. The STP Route (Safest)

 Don't invest directly in Equity.
 Park your lumpsum in a safe Liquid Fund or Overnight Fund.
 Then, initiate a Systematic Transfer Plan (STP) to move a fixed amount weekly into an Equity Fund.
-This mimics a SIP while keeping your capital productive.

 Where to Invest Your Lumpsum?